 He is survived by his brother John of Colorado Springs, and his sisters Margaret McCarty Cournoyer, and Jean, both of St. Paul, along with many nieces and nephews, grandnieces, grandnephews, great grandnieces and great grandnephews.
 In addition, he is survived by his friend John Kinney, bishop emeritus of St. Cloud.

-Visitation will be held from 4 to 7 p.m.
+Visitation was held from 4 to 7 p.m.
 Monday, Jan.
 12, at O’Halloran Murphy Funeral Home, 575 S. Snelling Ave.
-The Mass of Christian Burial will be held at 11 a.m.
+The Mass of Christian Burial was held at 11 a.m.
 Tuesday, Jan.
 13, at St. Mary’s Chapel at the St. Paul Seminary School of Divinity, 2260 Summit Ave.
-Visitation also will be held at St. Mary’s Chapel an hour and a half prior to the Mass.
-Burial will be at Resurrection Cemetery.
+Visitation also was held at St. Mary’s Chapel an hour and a half prior to the Mass.
+Burial was at Resurrection Cemetery.

 In lieu of flowers, contributions are suggested to the St. Paul Seminary School of Divinity or Our Lady of Peace Home.